 Examples of GREAT scientific observations and summary of specifications: GREAT Flyer

-Information applicable to the current observing cycle, Cycle 6, can be found in the GREAT chapter of the Cycle 6 Observer's Handbook.
-Those submitting proposals for Cycle 7 must refer to the GREAT chapter of the Cycle 7 Observer's Handbook.
+Information applicable to the observing cycles can be found in their respective versions of the Observer's Handbook.
 Be sure that you are referencing the correct version of the handbook!

 Use when citing SOFIA/GREAT results.

 Heyminck, S., et al., 2012, A&A, 542, L1.

 "GREAT: A First light instrument for SOFIA"